jnhunsberger/requex_private/code/ui/install.md

 cyber-backend | 172.27.0.1 - - [04/Nov/2018 21:57:11] "GET /?query=zcsfsdferewrewrw.com HTTP/1.1" 200 -
 cyber-backend | 172.27.0.1 - - [04/Nov/2018 23:02:45] "GET /?query=news.google.com HTTP/1.1" 200 -
 ```

+### Lastly, open the browser and type 127.0.0.1:18082

+You should see a option to enter an URL and submit, which should display the prediction for the url.